jump-dev/GSOC2021/README.md

 **Key deliverables**
 - Add tests, documentation, and features for vector-valued objective problems to MathOptInterface.
   - Here was the start of a previous attempt: https://github.com/jump-dev/MathOptInterface.jl/pull/968.
+  - Also a reader for the MOP file format: https://github.com/odow/MathOptFormat.jl/pull/95
 - Revive this solver: https://github.com/odow/MOO.jl.
   - Add more tests, documentation, and features.
   - Add other multi-objective algorithms